quyctd/git/README.md

 # GIT
-A collection of frequently used and helpful Git commands
+A collection of Git commands that I hardly remember, also tired of searching over the internet anytime I need it.

 ### Get most recent (latest) active branches